 Will I be charged for Section 117 Aftercare services?

 Local Authorities do not charge for services that are provided to people under their S117 Aftercare duties.
 S117 Aftercare funding is designed to cover the cost of meeting all of the person’s mental health related support needs that would prevent admission to hospital.
-If the person has physical health needs and mental health needs, S117 may not cover the full cost of their support package.
+If the person has physical health needs and mental health needs, S117 will not cover the full cost of their support package with regards to various physical health needs.
 In some cases a top-up is required to fill the funding gap.

 How often will my Care Plan be reviewed?